michael-hartmann/caps/src/libhodlr/README.md

 The HODLR library depends on Eigen.
 Eigen is a C++ template library for linear algebra.
 In order to reduce dependencies and to improve compability, we include [Eigen](https://eigen.tuxfamily.org) in version 3.3.7.

+In `tests/` is a small testing program that checks determinants computed by HODLR with analytical values.
+The program works as a simple test suite to make sure that the library is working correctly.